1.Preface

 Indivisudal API Key vs. Shared API Key

-If checked, the item is editable on a Card.
+If checked, the item is editable on a Trello card.
 Otherwise, it is read-only.

 • Status